FreeRADIUS/wiki.freeradius.org/version4/udp.md

 handler has to take care of manually sending them over to the new connection.

 In short, we can emulate (mostly) TCP connections via UDP.

+We do not need to use connected sockets for DHCP.